 18650 Lithium Battery Calculator

-D.I.Y. guys want a fast calculator to help on their custom 18650 battery design, however, since things are complicated with different voltage and capacity of each cell, we think those of you who are designing the battery packs should know some basics of lithium 18650 battery design.
+D.I.Y. guys want a fast calculator to help with their custom 18650 battery design; however, since things are complicated with different voltages and capacities of each cell, we think those of you who are designing the battery packs should know some basics of lithium 18650 battery design.

 1S1P 18650 pack that’s 3.7V 2.6Ah battery pack